arcsecond-io/arcsecond-io.github.io/docs/index.md

 ---
 home: true
 heroImage: https://statics.arcsecond.io/img/logo-circle.png
 heroAlt: Arcsecond Logo
 heroText: Arcsecond Documentation
 tagline: The root of all documentation for Arcsecond.io and its associated tools.
 footer: MIT Licensed | Copyright © 2020-present F52 Tech.
 ---

 # [Pro Tools](https://docs.arcsecond.io/tools)

-iObserve on the web and all the other Pro Tools of the app www.arcsecond.io.
+iObserve and all the other Pro Tools of the webapp www.arcsecond.io.
-(Work in progress.)

 # [Observatory Portals](https://docs.arcsecond.io/portals)

-The B2B side of Arcsecond.io dedicated to small and medium-size observatories, combining data storage and management with (in the future) innovative proposal-schedule workflows.
+Portals dedicated to small and medium-size observatories, to manage data, observers, schedule, telescopes etc.

 # [CLI](https://docs.arcsecond.io/cli)

-The open-source CLI (Command-Line Interface) and Python module to access all public and private Arcsecond.io resources right into your terminal or Python code!
+The open-source CLI (Command-Line Interface) and Python module to access all public and private Arcsecond.io resources right into your terminal or Python code.

 # [Oort](https://docs.arcsecond.io/oort)